Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 You’ll learn to live with that combination and even unconsciously seek it.

-Or why people accept to be in a toxic relationship and even if they break up, they find someone who’s just as toxic.
-People are so fucking interesting.
-Aren’t they?
+Or why people accept being in a toxic relationship, and even if they break up, they find someone who’s just as toxic.

 Manipulation Tactic #2 Intermittent Reinforcement

+B.F.
 Skinner is one of the most influential psychologists of the 20th century.
-He conducted an experiment with pigeons that can reveal a lot about our behavior.

 He created a box where the pigeon can peck a button and get rewarded with tasty food.

-Now, he assumed that the more often the pigeon got the pellet of food, the more often it would peck the bar.
+Skinner expected that the more often the pigeon got the treat, the more often it would hit the bar.

 However, the experiment showed different results:

-- When the pigeon never got food as a reinforcement, it stopped pecking the bar altogether.
-No surprise here.
+1. When the pigeon never got food as a reinforcement, it stopped pecking the bar altogether.
+(It makes sense.
+No reward, no action.)

 Just like in the second case, when the pigeon pecked the bar moderately, we also respond moderately well to someone who treats us well.